FIFA Fast Facts

 May 21, 2015 - Amnesty International calls on FIFA to step up its efforts preventing the exploitation of migrant workers building World Cup stadiums in Qatar.
 The human rights group reports the Qatari government has failed to implement many of the worker safety protections it had previously promised.
 A FIFA spokesperson tells CNN, "FIFA has repeatedly urged publicly and with the highest authorities in Qatar fair working conditions for all workers in Qatar are imperative.

-May 27, 2015 - Nine FIFA officials and five soccer marketing executives are charged with racketeering, wire fraud and money laundering, after a lengthy investigation by the U.S. Department of Justice.
+May 27, 2015 - Nine FIFA officials and five soccer marketing executives are charged with racketeering, wire fraud and money laundering, after a lengthy investigation by the US Department of Justice.
 Swiss police conduct an overnight raid at FIFA headquarters in Zurich to arrest several of the officials.
 Soon after the raid, authorities in Switzerland announce they will begin their own investigation into the bidding process for the 2018 and 2022 World Cup games.

 May 29, 2015 - Blatter is elected for a fifth term as FIFA president.